rohimayaventures/masala_and_magnolia/manuscript/front-matter/01-title-page.md

 - spirit,
 - and the fierce courage of becoming.

-Rohimaya Publishing is the house where all our creative worlds meet —
-the chai business, the health-tech dreams, the romance novels,
+Rohimaya Publishing LLC is the house where all our creative worlds meet — the chai business, the health-tech dreams, the romance novels,
 and the stories simmering in our kitchen.